A downloadable asset pack

 A basic project shell for Gamemaker that includes:

-• Gamepad analog and digital input detection for up to four players
+• Gamepad analog and digital joystick input detection for up to four players

 • Support for keybinding, up to four players (if they're on controller)